Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Lunch was typically our main meal of the day.
 We’d stop at a local restaurant or café for a generous main course and a glass of wine or beer.
 Sometimes we’d add a starter or dessert, depending on how hungry we were or how good the menu looked.
 Most meals were so filling that dinner was usually just a light snack back at the apartment.

 Prices varied by location, with more touristy spots like Bran or central Bucharest costing more than rural towns or neighbourhood eateries.
-On average, a sit-down meal for two with drinks cost around 175 RON (~$40 USD), with our most expensive meal—at the iconic Caru’ cu Bere in Bucharest—coming in at 415 RON (~$96 USD).
+On average, a sit-down meal for two with drinks cost around 175 RON (~$40 USD), with our most expensive meal—at the iconic Caru’ cu Bere in Bucharest—one of the city’s most famous historic restaurants and worth including alongside other highlights in this guide to things to do in Bucharest — coming in at 415 RON (~$96 USD).

 A 500mL beer at a restaurant usually ranged from 12–23 RON (~$3–5 USD).
 Coffee, somewhat surprisingly, was often just as expensive as beer—at least in sit-down cafés.
 But there’s good news for coffee lovers: Romania has a fantastic budget-friendly chain called 5 to Go, where a quality double latte costs around 10 RON (~$2.20 USD).
 A welcome find for anyone craving their daily caffeine hit without the high price tag.